Matthew Centrowitz Jr.: 2016: Olympic Gold medal in Rio de Janeiro

+2017 - present

 In January 2019, Centrowitz moved to the Bowerman Track Club under the coaching of Jerry Schumacher.

-In 2021, after qualifying for the Olympics, Centrowitz ran in a specially set up mile run as a tune-up for the Olympics.
+In 2021, Centrowitz qualified for his third Olympics in the 1,500 m.
+Prior to the Olympics, Centrowitz ran in a specially set up mile run as a tune-up.
 While his pacers dropped off the pace earlier than expected, he still finished in a new personal best of 3:49.26.

-Centrowitz competed in the delayed 2020 Tokyo Olympic games in the 1500.
+Centrowitz competed in the 1500 m at the delayed 2020 Summer Games in Tokyo.
 In the heats of the 1500, he coasted through the slowest heat with a time of 3:41.12.
 In the semifinals he placed 9th, failing to qualify for the finals and defend his 1500m Olympic title.

+Centrowitz was inducted into the Oregon Sports Hall of Fame in 2021.
+In May 2022, Centrowitz had surgery to repair an ACL injury from the prior year.
+Prior to this injury-induced absence from the USA championships, he had made all eight outdoor World Athletics Championships and Olympic teams from 2011-2021.
+In late 2022, he formally confirmed that he had left the Bowerman Track Club and was now self-coached.

+Centrowitz placed tenth in the final of the 1,500 m at the 2023 USA Outdoor Track and Field Championships.

+Centrowitz announced in March 2024 that he would retire after the 2024 outdoor season.
+On June 21, 2024, the 34-year-old announced his withdrawal from the 2024 U.S. Olympic trials due to injury.